-“We have saved over 27 mil 2L plastic bottles from going to landfill since we first started Eco-uniform in 2010.”
+“By the end of 2020 we will have saved 40 million 2L plastic bottles from going to landfill since we first started Eco-uniform in 2010.”

 Started working on the Eco-uniform concept.
 Launched with Eco-jacket.